DTLaboratory/dtlaboratory.github.io/index.md

 ![alt text](docs/logo_cropped.png)

+## What DT Lab?

+DT Lab is a actor-oriented distributed computing framework that can be programmed to host clusters of DTs (Digital Twins).

 ## What is a DT?

 Digital twins are software analogs for devices, processes, or collections of other digital